-Pickling using acid is carried out in 6 of the 8 large bunded tanks within the installation.
-Pickling of the metal prepares the surface for better zinc adhesion and is normally carried out with a cocktail of strong acids, pickling inhibitors and fume suppression chemicals (and cleaning and degreasing as above).
+Pickling is carried out in the majority bunded tanks within the installation.
+Pickling of the metal prepares the surface for better zinc adhesion and is normally carried out using hydrochloric acid with addition of pickling inhibitors.

 Pickling involves removal of surface oxidation products (e.g. rust) and millscale (arising from the steel rolling process).
-Generally hydrochloric acid (28% or sometimes other grades such as 36%) is bought in bulk and diluted on site for use in pickling baths at ambient temperature.
-The galvanizing plant usually operates with a series of pickling baths with different acid concentrations that range in strength of pickling liquor from fresh acid (normally 12 to 18%) to spent acid.
-(2%).
-To prevent excessive pickling of steel items, especially in pickling high tensile steels, and to protect the steel pickling vats, pickling inhibitors are added to the bath.
-Fume suppressants may also be used.
+Hydrochloric acid (up to 33% concentration) is bought in bulk and diluted on site for use in pickling baths at ambient temperature.
+The galvanizing plant usually operates with a series of pickling baths with different acid concentrations that range in strength of pickling from fresh acid (normally 18% concentration) to spent acid (less than 10% concentration).
+Pickling inhibitors are added to the bath to prevent excessive pickling of steel items, especially when pickling high tensile steels, and to protect the steel pickling vats.